 Navin is an idiot.
-He grew up in Mississippi as adopted son of a black family but on his 18th birthday he feels he wants to discover the rest of the world and sets out to St. Louis.
-There everyone exploits his naivety, but then a simple invention brings him a fortune.Written by
+He grew up in Mississippi as the adopted son of a black family, but on his 18th birthday he feels he wants to discover the rest of the world and sets out for St. Louis.
+There everyone exploits his naivete, until a simple invention brings him a fortune.Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 A sandwich shop in Oregon named their jerk chicken sandwich the "Navin R. Johnson."
 See more »

 When Navin fills up the tank of the lowriders' car, he leaves the hose in the car and walks away.
 When he returns, the hose has been replaced back on the gas pump.
 See more »